 Jay’s father introduced him to alcohol at age nine, beginning a childhood of alcoholism, nicotine addiction, and eating disorders.
 Jay eventually left the family farm to attend college, exhilarated to leave behind his girl clothes.
 He also began dating women, both lesbian and straight, who related to Jay’s gender on different levels.

-On January 15, 1977 Jay was in his Minneapolis apartment when he was suddenly elevated off the floor.
+On January 15, 1977, Jay was in his Minneapolis apartment when he was suddenly elevated off the floor.
 He felt a warm, invisible presence in the room.
 That afternoon, his desire to do drugs suddenly vanished.
-That same year, he enrolled in a chemical dependency treatment center.
-Two years later, he visited a church in Ault, Colorado when he felt his knees buckle inexplicably.
+That same year, he enrolled in a chemical dependency treatment center, where his ally Grandma Petersen attended groups with him as his family when Jay’s parents refused.
+She drove alone in her little car named Brownie, four hours from their farm to the treatment center through winter weather conditions to be with Jay.
+Two years later, he visited a tiny church in Ault, Colorado when he felt his knees buckle inexplicably.
 Kneeling on the floor, he suddenly felt his obsession with drinking lifted from his shoulders.
 In his recovery, Jay picked up painting, which flourished into a lifelong passion.

 Jay has since published his book, A Comprehensive Guide To Intersex, dedicated to Grandma Petersen.
 He hopes to educate doctors on how to treat intersex patients and to give laypeople the tools to understand intersex identities.
 Jay’s spiritual healing has allowed him to forgive people from his past, while actively creating a future where intersex people have options, dignity, and rights.
 During the interview, he fondly recalls holding an intersex 3 year old and showering them with the love, acceptance, and pride he didn’t receive as a child.